shadow-robot/modular_benchmarking_documentation/docs/user_guide/description_package.md

 Once modified, you can save the file with a *.world* extension, and that's it you have your Gazebo world created!

 ## Creating scenes files
 Scene files gather all the information about the collision scene of the robot.
-You can either create a simplified version of you environment using primitive shapes (unrecommended) or use the *.world* file that you have just created.
+You can either create a simplified version of your environment using primitive shapes (not recommended) or use the *.world* file that you have just created.
 You can either follow the instructions on this [link](https://shadow-experimental.readthedocs.io/en/latest/user_guide/1_6_software_description.html#creating-a-new-world-scene) or use the framework to create the scene file.
 In simulation mode, specify the world file corresponding to the scene you want to generate.
 Once the framework launched go in RViz, if you don't have `Motion Planning` add it.
 Then go in the tab called `Scene Objects` and click on `Export As Text`.
 Choose the path to the `scenes` folder of your description package, pick a name and save it.
 And here is your scene file.